Culture of Kochi: Cinema, arts and literature

 Kochi was home to some of the most influential figures in Malayalam literature, including Changampuzha Krishna Pillai, Kesari Balakrishna Pillai, G. Sankara Kurup, and Vyloppilli Sreedhara Menon.
 Changampuzha is popular for his bestseller, Ramanan, written in the romantic tradition.

 Kochi is one of the nerve centres of Mollywood in the state.
 The scenic beauty, especially the Anglican appearance of places like Fort Kochi, makes it an important location for movie screening.

 There are over 20 cinema halls which screen movies in Malayalam, Tamil, English and Hindi.
 The Cochin International Film Festival (CIFF) is held in the city every year.

 The Durbar Hall Ground in the city plays host to numerous cultural events that happen in the city.
-The Changampuzha Park on the suburbs of the city is also a popular venue for various cultural activities and performances.
+The Changampuzha Park in the suburbs of the city is also a popular venue for various cultural activities and performances.

 Recently Oberon Mall was inaugurated in Kochi at Edappally NH bypass road, which happens to be the second mall after the Bay Pride Mall at Marine Drive.
-Lulu International Shopping Mall, Kochi one of the biggest malls in India, is also in Cochin.
+Lulu International Shopping Mall, Kochi one of the biggest malls in India, is also in Kochi.

 Sports and stadiums

 Cricket and football are the most popular sports in the city.
 The Jawaharlal Nehru International Stadium in Kochi is one of the largest multi-use stadiums in India.
 The stadium is the home ground of the F C Cochin football club.
 It has a seating capacity of 60,000 and is equipped with floodlights for night play.

 The Regional Sports Centre is an important centre of sporting activity in the city.
-The centre has an indoor stadium, and is equipped with facilities for sports like tennis, badminton, basketball, cricket, roller skating and table tennis.
+The centre has an indoor stadium and is equipped with facilities for sports like tennis, badminton, basketball, cricket, roller skating and table tennis.

 Other important stadiums include the B.R.Ambedkar Stadium, the Palace Oval Ground and the Maharajas College Grounds, where hockey and tennis are played.